EireannCoelho/eireanncoelho.github.io/README.md

    [2F](/2F) - Reverse the single line input
    [2I](/2I) - Determines the amount of time necessary to allocate and initiaialzie the memory for an array of integers.

  Python Programming class

    [Project 1](/210/Project-1) - Draw a duck using Turtle Graphics
    [Project 5](/210/Project-5) - Use strings and lists to evaluate arithmetic expressions given in postfix notation.
-   [Project 8](/210/Proect-8) - Implement several functions that perform computations on strings or collections usign recursion.
+   [Project 8](/210/Project-8) - Implement several functions that perform computations on strings or collections using recursion.
+   [Project 4](/211/Project-4) - Build two python classesto organize and compare different appointment schedules
+   [Project 6](/211/Project-6) - Implement a python class to represent a quad tree.
+Find a library of functions to transform images into binary text files, read from them, and plot images.
+   [Project 9](/211/Project-9) - Work with pyton classes to draw L-system images in Turtle graphics
+   [Project 8](/211/Project-8) - Simulating a simple CPU, the"Duck Machine," by implementing its format and processing logic.
+Use classes to decode instructions, ahndle arithmetic and logic operations, adn integrate with memory to execute programs.